 Vinyl fencing is your best option for a low-maintenance fence.
 It comes in a wide variety of colors and lends itself well to DIY installation.
 It does cost more than other types of fencing up front, but it typically pays for itself over time with a lack of maintenance and excellent durability.
 Like vinyl, aluminum fencing is low maintenance and durable.
 It doesn't work well as privacy fencing, though, since it's often built with widely spaced bars.

-Although wood and manmade materials work well as fences, don't overlook Mother Nature.
+Although wood and synthetic materials work well as fences, don't overlook Mother Nature.
 You can install a decorative rock wall or plant a privacy hedge to create natural fencing that blends perfectly with your landscape.
 The right plants can make a hedge that's almost impenetrable and that doesn't need a lot of trimming or attention.

 Step 5: Look at Your Budget